diyorsattarov/900/README.md

 - `static/`: Contains static assets such as images and stylesheets.
 - `views/`: Contains EJS templates for rendering different pages.
 - `server.js`: Main server file that defines routes and handles requests.

-## Dependencies

-- Express.js: Web application framework for routing and middleware.
-- Stripe: Library for integrating with the Stripe API.
-- EJS: Templating engine for rendering dynamic content.
-- Body Parser: Middleware for parsing JSON and form data.
-- ...

 ## Contributing